clerk/javascript/packages/upgrade/source/versions/v5/common/usemagiclink.md

 replaceWithString: 'useEmailLink'
 ---

-Across Clerk's documentation and codebases the term "magic link" was changed to "email link" as it more accurately reflects the functionality.
+Across Clerk's documentation and codebases the term "magic link" was changed to "email link" as it more accurately reflects functionality.